 Please note that show recording records the host call, so if you use Callback Mode with show recording enabled, a separate recording will be made for each call as it is connected (and audio from your show/meeting when not connected cannot be recorded).

-WebRTC: Connecting Callers Through our Web Interface
+WebRTC: Connecting Callers, Screeners, and Hosts Through our Web Interface

 Question & Help Index